 As the Tate announce a giant retrospective of his career we salute his artistic influence and the bravery and singularity with which he depicted gay life.

 It helps to have a local hero.
 I was lucky enough to have David Hockney as mine.
-So with yesterday's news that next year the Tate Britain are organising the biggest retrospective of his work since his 1988 LACMA retrospective (he'll also be turning 80) it's as good a time as any to gush relentlessly about the brilliant, bright path he lit for me growing up gay and city-dysmorphic in Bradford.
+So with yesterday's news that next year the Tate Britain is organizing the biggest retrospective of his work since his 1988 LACMA retrospective (he'll also be turning 80) it's as good a time as any to gush relentlessly about the brilliant, bright path he lit for me growing up gay and city-dysmorphic in Bradford.

 Hockney was always in the air growing up in Bradford.
 He attended the same school as me (he once faxed an entire artwork for students to receive and re-assemble), practically every local household had one of his posters on their wall and his drawings of his dog "Little Boodgie" adorned the cups, saucers and aprons at the American-style diner.
-If I'd been a few years older, I might even have spent a week painting with him in Malibu, like the lucky-buggers from sixth-form who were taken there by our art teacher - and Hockney's friend - Robert Walker.
-Bitterness about missing that trip aside, the importance of all of this local Hockney-mania was that there was an ongoing civic celebration of a confident, stylish, gifted and openly gay man when I needed it most.
+If I'd been a few years older, I might even have spent a week painting with him in Malibu, like the lucky-buggers from sixth-form who were taken there by our art teacher -- and Hockney's friend -- Robert Walker.
+Bitterness about missing that trip aside, the importance of all of this local Hockney-mania was that there was an ongoing civic celebration of a confident, stylish, gifted, and openly gay man when I needed it most.
 This was the 80s after all, with Bradford falling to bits and Thatcher banning the "promotion of homosexuality" in schools through Section 28.
 Homophobia was rampant (more in the media than through gay bullying, for me), I'd never met a single gay person and was firmly in the closet, but at least there was Hockney and the world he opened up to me.

 It felt unbelievably reassuring to have him as a local trailblazer.
-Later, as a teenager, when shows like Queer As Folk were raising awareness of mainstream gay culture, I didn't need them, because I already had my future mapped out by Hockney knocking round Notting Hill, Hockney caught in Warhol's pink screenprint, and - best of all - Hockney & co. chilling poolside in California.
+Later, as a teenager, when shows like Queer As Folk were raising awareness of mainstream gay culture, I didn't need them, because I already had my future mapped out by Hockney knocking round Notting Hill, Hockney caught in Warhol's pink screenprint, and -- best of all -- Hockney & co. chilling poolside in California.
 In the 60s, when homosexuality was still illegal in the UK, Hockney had escaped to LA, where he was painting beautiful naked men, lounging by pools.
-Peter Getting out of Nick's Pool, Man in Shower in Beverley Hills and Sunbather showed tanned, tantalising gay love playing out under blue skies and glowing sunshine.
+Peter Getting out of Nick's Pool, Man in Shower in Beverley Hills, and Sunbather showed tanned, tantalizing gay love playing out under blue skies and glowing sunshine.
 It was unapologetic and radical, but in the lowest-key, most leisurely of ways.
 I'm sure his paintings shocked some at the time, but their natural, wholesome, joyous quality was the perfect argument against those who thought gay love was disgusting or wrong.
-In 1967, the year homosexuality was legalised in the UK, Hockney debuted his most iconic painting, A Bigger Splash.
+In 1967, the year homosexuality was legalized in the UK, Hockney debuted his most iconic painting, A Bigger Splash.
 What better way to celebrate than by diving naked into a Cali pool?